Murdoch University is registered with the US Department of Education under the William D. Ford Direct Loan Program.

 Once the amount of your certified loan(s) is finalised, it is recommended that you create a budget to plan for the coming year.

-Please ensure that you have enough funds to cover accommodation, books, supplied and personal expenses during the first two months of study in the event that there is a delay in your financial aid being certified and disbursed.
+Please ensure that you have enough funds to cover accommodation, books, supplies and personal expenses during the first two months of study in the event that there is a delay in your financial aid being certified and disbursed.

 To be eligible for the Direct Loan Program you must meet the following criteria: